-CrossFit participants are intense in their pursuit of this training regimen and sometimes this can lead to back injuries.
-Judging by the number of participants, CrossFit is possibly the largest fitness trend in the world, with more than 13,000 affiliated gyms, over half of which are in the United States.
-Because of its rigorous exercises, CrossFit can also be dangerous to the spine health of participants.
+CrossFit enthusiasts are intense in their pursuit of intense physical regimen which can lead to back injuries.
+CrossFit is arguably the largest fitness trend in the world, with more than 13,000 affiliated gyms.
+Because of its rigorous exercises, CrossFit can be dangerous to the spine health of participants.
 However, it doesn’t have to be.

-One of the newer members of the Texas Back Institute team of spine surgeons is Dr. Peter Derman and in his undergraduate days at Stanford University he was on another team.
-He was the captain of the Stanford gymnastics team and a world-class athlete.
-With his athletic background and medical training in spine surgery, he is an excellent source of information on how CrossFit athletes can build strength and stamina without incurring injuries to their spine.
+Spine surgeons Dr. Peter Derman was captain of the Stanford University gymnastics team and a world-class athlete.
+With his athletic background and medical training in spine surgery, he provided valuable information on how CrossFit athletes can build strength and stamina without incurring injuries to

 “Despite its popularity, there has been increasing recognition of the potential risks of CrossFit participation,” Dr. Derman said.
 “Adrenaline, competitiveness, and exhaustion sometimes combine to produce injuries – most commonly of the lumbar spine.”